-Outside areas and boundaries Repair category 2 Notes Boundary and garden walls and fences should be regularly checked and maintained as necessary, with frost damaged walling noted along with slightly misaligned sections, as well as decayed and loose sections of fencing.
-Cracked and uneven paving was also noted along with slightly high external ground levels in relation to internal floors.
-Some landscaping should be anticipated.
-Mature trees/vegetation within the grounds of the property will require ongoing maintenance.
+Outside areas and boundaries Repair category 2 Notes Boundary and garden walls and fences should be regularly checked and maintained as necessary, with localised damaged sections noted.
+External ground levels were noted to be slightly high in places in relation to internal floors and trees/vegetation within the grounds of the property will require ongoing maintenance, with some areas noted to be overgrown.
+In general, landscaping should be anticipated.
+The access road will require repair in the short term and on a regular basis.